15° Laboratory™

 Description

-• The Giverny Award is an annual award established in 1998 by Dr. Jim Wandersee and Dr. Eisabeth E. Schussler for the 15º Laboratory, currently based at Louisiana State University.
+• The Giverny Award is an annual children's science picture book award established in 1998 by Dr. Jim Wandersee and Dr. Elisabeth E. Schussler who was at that time affiliated with the 15º Laboratory at Louisiana State University.

-• The name of the Giverny Award alludes to the renowned European village that provides the site, setting, and inspiration for famous impressionist paintings synonymous with what we call "visual capture and explanation of the floral esthetic experience."
+• The name of the Giverny Award alludes to the renowned French village that provides the site, setting, and inspiration for the famous impressionist paintings that are synonymous with what we call "visual capture and explanation of the floral esthetic experience."

 • We think these paintings represent the visual inverse of humans' plant blindness (a current cause celebre of the Laboratory).

-• These images allowed us how to see in new ways--to see light, to see air, to see water--to see and experience vivid plant life outdoors--as if we were really there.
+• These images allowed humankind to see plant life in new ways--to see light, to see air, to see water--to see and experience vivid, vibrant plant life outdoors--as if viewers were really there.
 The viewer can contemplate populations of plants in breathtakingly natural light.
-Like insects, we are to drawn into these lifelike visualizations of floral panoramas.
+Like insects, we are to drawn into these lifelike visualizations of floral panoramas--just as we hope children are drawn to the science picture books we choose to receive our award.

-Note: The Giverny Award solely represents the views of the 15º Laboratory's Award Selection Committee, and no other endorsements by any other entity are implied or assumed.
+• Note: The Giverny Award solely represents the views of the 15º Laboratory's Award Selection Committee, and no other endorsements by any other entity, including LSU, are implied nor should be assumed.

-1. It is awarded to the author and to the illustrator of the chosen book.
+1. This singular annual award is bestowed to the author and to the illustrator of the chosen book.

-3. The book must teach its young reader at least one important scientific principle, or encourage the reader toward specific science-related pursuits or inquiry.
+3. The book must teach its young reader at least one important scientific principle well, or encourage the reader toward specific science-related attitudes, pursuits, or inquiries.

-5. All other factors being equal, books about plants and/or plant science (either in part or in toto) will have preference.
+6. All other factors being equal, books about plants and/or plant science or biology will have preference.
+However, books on geobiology topics are also considered and have been chosen.

 Recognition